Lord Zoltan: World Wrestling Federation (1983–1984)

 Jugan began wrestling for the World Wrestling Federation as a preliminary wrestler mostly appearing for WWF house shows in Allentown and Hamburg, Pennsylvania.
-One of his first appearances was on the May 14th edition of WWF Championship Wrestling to wrestle Tito Santana.
+One of his first appearances was on the May 14 edition of WWF Championship Wrestling to wrestle Tito Santana.

 Over the next few weeks, Jugan faced Salvatore Bellomo and Tony Garea.
 He also teamed with Bill Dixon to wrestle The Invaders (Invader #1 and #2) during the summer.
 On July 9, Jugan and Angelo Gomez unsuccessfully challenged Andre the Giant in a handicap match.
 The two men lost the match when Jugan was thrown out of the ring and his partner pinned by Andre.
 Due to the circumstances of the match, Jugan has often claimed he is "undefeated" against the legendary wrestler.
-He remains one of the few currently active wrestlers to have faced Andre the Giant.
+He is one of the few currently active wrestlers to have faced Andre the Giant.
 On September 6, 1983, Jugan teamed with Tony Garea and Swede Hansen in a losing effort against Samula and The Wild Samoans (Afa and Sika).
 He also continued wrestling in Michigan and Ohio under his Zoltan in-ring persona so fans would not recognize him on WWF television.

-On January 1, 1984, Jugan wrestled "Dr. D" David Schultz for a WWF TV taping at the Chase Park Plaza Hotel in St. Louis, Missouri; their bout was later aired during the short-lived revival of Wrestling at the Chase.
-On the January 7th edition of WWF All Star Wrestling, Jugan lost to Sgt.
+On January 1, 1984, Jugan wrestled "Dr. D" David Schultz for a WWF TV taping at the Chase Park Plaza Hotel in St. Louis; their bout was later aired during the short-lived revival of Wrestling at the Chase.

+On the January 7 edition of WWF All Star Wrestling, Jugan lost to Sgt.
 Slaughter after submitting to the Cobra Clutch submission hold.
 The following week, Jugan wrestled then WWF World Heavyweight Champion The Iron Sheik (with "Classy" Freddie Blassie) and lost after submitting to his Camel Clutch finisher.
-Jugan was similarly defeated by Greg "The Hammer" Valentine (with Captain Lou Albano) using a figure-four leglock on the January 28th edition of WWF All Star Wrestling.
-On February 4, Jugan teamed with Eddie Gilbert and Frankie Williams in a 6-man tag team match against The Wild Samoans (with Captain Lou Albano); Jugan's team lost when Afa pinned Williams after a Samoan drop.
+Jugan was similarly defeated by Greg "The Hammer" Valentine, with Captain Lou Albano) using a figure-four leglock on the January 28th edition of WWF All Star Wrestling.

+On February 4, Jugan teamed with Eddie Gilbert and Frankie Williams in a 6-man tag team match against The Wild Samoans with Captain Lou Albano; Jugan's team lost when Afa pinned Williams after a Samoan drop.
 On February 11, Jugan and Bill Dixon wrestled Eddie Gilbert and B. Brian Blair in Allentown, Pennsylvania.
 He lost to The Iron Sheik in Allentown a week later.
 Their WWF Championship Wrestling match was used to set up The Iron Sheik's feud with Sgt.
 Slaughter.

 On February 18, Jugan was pinned by Paul Orndorff (with "Rowdy" Roddy Piper) on WWF Championship Wrestling.
 On February 24, Jugan wrestled Samula at the Pittsburgh Civic Arena.
 On March 3, 1984, in one of his last WWF appearances, Jugan teamed with Steve Lombardi to wrestle Mr. Fuji and Tiger Chung Lee in Allentown.